WangRongsheng/awesome-LLM-resourses/README.md

 39. [Oumi](https://github.com/oumi-ai/oumi): Everything you need to build state-of-the-art foundation models, end-to-end.
 40. [Kiln](https://github.com/Kiln-AI/Kiln): The easiest tool for fine-tuning LLM models, synthetic data generation, and collaborating on datasets.
 41. [DeepSeek-671B-SFT-Guide](https://github.com/ScienceOne-AI/DeepSeek-671B-SFT-Guide): An open-source solution for full parameter fine-tuning of DeepSeek-V3/R1 671B, including complete code and scripts from training to inference, as well as some practical experiences and conclusions.
+42. [MLX-VLM](https://github.com/Blaizzy/mlx-vlm): MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>